discography

 - Western Skyline

-2002 Winners Casino Music, BMI
+2002 Winners Casino Music, BMI Players:

 - Paul Brainard: Pedal Steel, Electric Guitar, Dobro, Mandolin